 Utah State University offers multiple degrees in Aviation Technology at various levels.
 From a minor to a master, the robust program will allow students to become equipped with the skills they need in the industry they love – all while nestled in the beautiful Cache Valley which allows a unique training experience that can't be found anywhere else.

-The aviation technology program prides itself in applying cutting-edge technology with exceptional training to produce high quality pilots and technicians the industry needs.
-Two B.S. degrees are offered in the aviation technology program — professional pilot and maintenance management.
-Professional pilot students must choose an emphasis: fixed wing or rotorcraft.
-These students receive Federal Aviation Administration (FAA) certifications and are trained to be commercial pilots.
+Professional Pilot students must choose an emphasis: fixed-wing or helicopters.
+These students receive Federal Aviation Administration (FAA) certifications and are trained to become commercial pilots.
 All pilot students will take core classes in weather, aviation law, and human factors in safety.
 They will also take emphasis courses that will help them develop skills and knowledge specific to industry needs.

 Aircraft Maintenance Technician students trained through the maintenance management program will complete the courses required for the FAA Airframe and Powerplant (A&P) licenses.
 They will also have coursework in aviation law, human factors in safety, and airline management.
 Management and communications courses are incorporated into the program to provide essential business skills.
 An aircraft maintenance technician - airframe and powerplant A.A.S. degree can also be obtained.

 NEW BACHELOR'S DEGREE!!: Aviation Management students will have the choice in two emphases - Unmanned Aerial Systems (UAS) or Airport Operations.
 UAS students will gain an education that will give them an edge in the competitive yet versatile world of UAS.
 Airport Operation students will learn the many facets of what it takes to manage and safely operate airports.